Traditional Chinese Medicine Treatment for Constipation

 How to use: Che Qian Zi Ke can be used in the forms of powder and capsules.

-2) Xiao Cheng Qi Tang is a Chinese herbal formula which helps bowel movements to alleviate abdominal distention and constipation
+2) Xiao Cheng Qi Wan is a Chinese herbal formula which helps bowel movements to alleviate abdominal distention and constipation.

-How to use: Xiao Cheng Qi Tang can be used in the forms of powder and capsules.
+How to use: Xiao Cheng Qi Wan can be used in the form of pills.

 3) Black sesame seeds also known as Hei Zhi Ma, is recorded in the Chinese Materia Medica for moistening and moving the bowels and relieving constipation.